kornha/parliament/README.md

 > You believe in our mission.

 There are serious quality issues with current news.
 It is often misleading, decontextualized, or even fake.
 Parliament is meant to be a non-political solution to this problem.
-If, and only if, tbis mission is for you, only then do we recommend you contribute.
+If, and only if, this mission is for you, only then do we recommend you contribute.

 You should **not** participate if you are a political activist looking to push a political agenda.
 Parliament is apolitical, and will always be.